JetBrains/kotlin-web-site/docs/tutorials/javascript/working-with-modules/working-with-modules.md

 ## Configuring Modules when using Maven Or Gradle

 If using Maven or Gradle, we can also configure the module output format.
-For more information [JavaScript Modules](http://kotlinlang.org/docs/reference/js-modules.html).
+For more information see [JavaScript Modules](http://kotlinlang.org/docs/reference/js-modules.html).

 ## Using AMD